adorsys/datasafe/SECURITY.WHITEPAPER.md

 ```

 ## Keystore encryption
-User personal password is used to access keystore.
-Password can be changed without the need of changing keystore content.
+System wide password is used to open keystore and users' personal password to read users' keys.
+Password can be changed
+without the need of changing keystore content.
+By default used:
+-  BCFKS keystore type to store on disk and UBER to cache keys in memory;
-By default BCFKS keystore type is used.
-Keystore encryption algorithm is AES256_KWP.
-Password key derivation algorithm
+-  keystore encryption algorithm is AES256_KWP;
+-  password key derivation algorithm PRF_SHA512;
-PRF_SHA512 with salt length 32 and iteration count 20480, KeyStore authentication algorithm HmacSHA3_512, password-like
+-  salt length 32 bytes;
+-  iteration count 20480;
+-  keystore authentication algorithm HmacSHA3_512;
-keys encryption algorithm is PBEWithHmacSHA256AndAES_256.
+-  password-like keys encryption algorithm is PBEWithHmacSHA256AndAES_256.

 All this parameters can be changed by setting keystore config.
 For example instead of BCFKS keystore can be used UBER,
 instead of PBKDF2 based routines can be used Scrypt based.
-Keystore contains secret keys for private files and path encryption, public/private key pairs for sharing files and
+Keystore contains secret keys for private files and path encryption, public/private key pairs for sharing files.
-certificates for sign/verify files.
 Default keystore prefix for generated keys is "KEYSTORE-ID-0".
 Each signing and encryption key has unique alias which
 is formed from keystore prefix plus UUID.